 4. Keeping the Longboard in Traveling Bag

-Suppose you wish to keep every inch of your longboard inside something safe.
+In case, you wish to keep every inch of your longboard inside something safe.
 Then, of course, go for the traveling bags, but why?
 The most extended length that I have seen of any longboard is 46 inches.
-On the other hand, some of the travel bags for longboards have 47 inches in length and 11 inches in width.
+On the other hand, there are some travel bags that have 47 inches in length and 11 inches in width.
 Is there anything else that you need?
 Satisfaction is assured with such products as you use the belts for even weight distribution.

 I said some bags have a length of 47 inches, which means if the deck dimensions are higher than the bag, your struggle begins.
 If you are more interested in using a travel bag to keep your longboard with you, make sure you buy one that suits your longboard’s dimensions.
 Let us differentiate these travel bags with shoulder straps and longboard backpacks.